michelle/gwc/css.md

 [red-button]()

-When someone else needs a red button now, they will sometimes refactor it into something nicer, but as CSS isn’t real coding, other times they’ll default to abstraction method #1: copy and paste.
+When someone else needs a red button in another view, they will sometimes refactor it into something nicer, but as CSS isn’t real coding, other times they’ll default to abstraction method #1: copy and paste.

 [selector soup]()

 When you then need to style some-other-page, you end up copying and pasting most of the innards of some-page.
 We used this page-based approach to writing CSS because it was easy to find exactly which CSS file to look into when fixing bugs and adding small things.
 (I’m on the welcome page? just open welcome.scss!)
 This makes sense from a convenience perspective, but what you really end up with is really messy CSS.

+Especially when you then need to change things in the future.
+When Quizlet started wanting to make the site responsive, we had to tackle it page by page, custom-wrangling all the elements on the page into the right shape.

 And we ended up using this style of writing CSS here at Stripe as well.